 Over the last 15 years, there has been a dramatic change within the air ambulance industry, with a rapid expansion of operators entering the market.
 Those market changes have had far reaching effects on the costs patients must pay for services, and have resulted in patients receiving unexpected, exorbitant bills for tens of thousands of dollars for emergency transportation that the patient assumed would be covered by insurance.
 Unfortunately, federal law has often preempted state action to protect consumers from air ambulance balance billing, leaving patients without desperately needed consumer protections.

-Consumers Union, the policy and advocacy arm of Consumer Reports, has released a paper providing background on the market shifts in the provision of air ambulance services in the United States, consumers concerns, regulatory gaps, and recommendations for Congress and the states to take action.
+This paper provides background on the market shifts in the provision of air ambulance services in the United States, consumers concerns, regulatory gaps, and recommendations for Congress and the states to take action.